-With the increase in the dynamic behaviour of the distribution system, enhanced visibility, communication and coordination between the IMO and network or distribution system operator will be required to assist in the system wide active management of network, generation, demand and other services as intermittent renewable sources and distributed generation grow to make up a much larger share of total generation.
+With the increase in the dynamic behaviour of the distribution system, enhanced visibility, communication and coordination between the independent market operator (IMO) and network or distribution system operator will be required to assist in the system wide active management of network, generation, demand and other services as utility and rooftop scale variable renewable generation grows to make up a much larger share of total generation.

-Milestone 5: By 2022, the full suite of Advanced Network Optimisation (ANO) tools have been trialled and validated across a diversity of Australian network topologies.
+Milestone 5: By 2022, the full suite of Advanced Network Optimisation (ANO) tools have been trialled and validated across a diversity of Australian network topologies and DER "scenarios".